The National Network of Institutes of Technology Champions Skills Innovation in Westminster

 Institutes of Technology (IoTs) are a national network of 21 partnerships stretching from Truro to Tyneside, collectively comprising 87 further education colleges, 36 universities, and 101 employer partners.
 Our mission is to equip individuals with the advanced technical skills needed to drive innovation and meet the evolving needs of employers.

-If you’d like to contact any of the members of the Executive, get in touch here
+If you’d like to contact the Executive of the National Network of IoTs, get in touch here